qoq-ts/qoq/README.md

 # QOQ
-Qoq is a restful node framework with real type checking, for saving time and avoiding low level mistake.
-It's designed to compatible with [koa](https://github.com/koajs/koa) which is most popular, that means the existing middleware of koa2 can be easily integrate into qoq.
+Qoq is a restful node framework with real type checking, a better way to save time and avoid syntax mistake.
+It's also designed to compatible with [koa2](https://github.com/koajs/koa) which is most popular basic framework, that means the existing middleware of koa2 can be easily integrated into here.

 <br>